 That’s when I took my honesty out my profile, taking away their ability to judge me on my condition before me and changed my photos to where my chair was hidden.
-I felt almost ashamed of my disability, as if these sites weren’t for people like me and I didn’t have a right to be looking for a date.
-So I consealed.
+I felt almost ashamed of my disability as if these sites weren’t for people like me and I didn’t have a right to be looking for a date.
+So I concealed.

 The difference was like night and day.
 Suddenly I was being called “Beautiful,” “Sexy,” “Gorgeous” and no one asked me about sex.
 Yes, like I’d been warned one guy did get his knickers in a twist when I told him I was actually in a wheelchair before we met.
 He called it all off, but that only showed me he wasn’t the man for me.
 I deserved better.